AmandaisMe/makeupproject/README.md

-This is project for makeup 项目仅供参考！
+This is project for makeup just for ref